Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 Binoculars can really enhance your discovery of birds by allowing you to get a close up look at their intricate colour patterns and movements!
 Learn more about choosing binoculars for children.

-Find out how you and your children can contribute to scientific research and become citizen scientists.
+Find out how you and your children can contribute to scientific research and become community scientists.

 Also, some cool birding apps include eBird for recording your sightings, and the free Merlin app as an accompanying field guide.
 Merlin provides info on the birds you are most likely to see based on your location and season, and provides tools to help you identify your bird quickly.